De Blasio says 'No more shutdowns' as NYC faces virus spike - NewsBreak

 De Blasio says 'No more shutdowns' as NYC faces virus spike

-New York City Mayor Bill de Blasio said he's committed to keeping the city open as it grapples with a huge spike in coronavirus cases.
+NEW YORK — (AP) — New York City Mayor Bill de Blasio said he's committed to keeping the city open as it grapples with yet another spike in coronavirus cases.

-The Democrat said Tuesday that New York can't see schools and businesses close again like they did when COVID-19 first hit the city in 2020.
+The Democratic mayor said Tuesday that New York can't see schools and businesses closed again like the city did in 2020 when COVID-19 first spread widely.

-De Blasio has faced questions over the past week about whether he would reinstate closures as the omicron variant surges in the city.
+De Blasio has faced questions over the past week about whether he would call for closures as a wave of new cases fueled by the omicron variant has broken over the city.

 “Adamantly I feel this: No more shutdowns.
 We’ve been through them," de Blasio said at a virtual news conference Tuesday.
 "They were devastating.
 We can’t go through it again.”